robin-raymond/zax.io/alias.md

 ### Type aliasing

-Types can be aliased from their original name to a new name.
-The `alias` of the original type is equivalent to the original type and can be used anywhere the original type is legal.
+Types can be aliased from their original name to declare a new name.
+An `alias` of an original `type` is equivalent to the original `type` and can be used anywhere the original `type` is legal.

 ````zax
 MyType :: type {